spcorcor18/LPO-8800/lectures/Lecture 3/README.md

 * What is a <em>z-score</em>?
 How do you interpret a z-score, in words?
 Be able to calculate z-scores given relevant data, and using Stata.

 * Be able to convert a z-score to its original scale given relevant data.

+## Other resources:

+* The short article by Osborne (2002) is a useful piece on data transformations.